gamesbook/pyprototypr/docs/core_shapes.rst

       - starts at the lower-left corner, as defined by the page margins
-      - has vertical and horizontal lines filling the page from the lower left corner up to the right and top margins
+      - has vertical and horizontal lines filling the page from the lower left corner up to the right-most and top-most margins
-      - has spacing between lines of ``1`` cm
+      - has spacing between the lines of ``1`` cm
       - default line color is a shade of ``blue`` (``#2F85AC``)
       - the x- and y-axis are numbered from the lower left corner
 ===== ======